Georgia Democrats look to settle statewide races in runoffs

 Bailey had been running for attorney general again but shifted into the lieutenant governor's race.
 Bailey has been promising to work with Abrams to cover uninsured adults, improve education and increase public safety.
 Bailey has been attacking Hall for money Hall received from the city of Atlanta after stepping down from the City Council.
 Despite a prohibition on the city hiring former officials for a year, Hall says he did nothing wrong.

-Hall also served out the last month of the late John Lewis' term in Congress, and enjoys strong name recognition.
+Hall, who also served out the last month of the late John Lewis' term in Congress, enjoys strong name recognition from his time on City Council.
 He argues his time on the City Council has prepared him to work with Republicans.
-Hall has focused on economic empowerment, calling for the state to set aside 30% of its contracts for minority and women-owned business.
+Hall has focused on economic empowerment, calling for the state to set aside 30% of contracts for minority and women-owned business.
 Hall said he wants to legalize marijuana and steer resulting business opportunities toward minority communities.

 LABOR COMMISSIONER